MikeMitterer/vue-ts-starter/README.md

 'Click' modifies and displays text in the lower right

-The cat on the top right is add statically, the Lamborghini is added dynamically in the component.
+The cat on the top right is add statically, the Lamborghini is added dynamically.
+(AppHeader component)

 ![Screenshot](doc/screenshot.png)